-The Lower Mississippi River Resource Assessment will follow this vision and help to develop some of the tools necessary to implement it.
+The Lower Mississippi River Resource Assessment will follow this vision and help to develop some of the tools necessary to achieve it.
 This part of the Lower Mississippi River Resource Assessment considers the information river managers need to make decisions consistent with the Commission's 200-year vision.
+Similar assessments for recreation needs and habitat needs will also be completed.
+A Watershed Plan will combine the conclusions from all three assessments to develop integrated recommendations to achieve the goals of the Commission's vision, promote collaboration among agencies, and encourage public- private partnerships.